crazyjums/learngit/readme.md

   > - `-b`: send a cookie to server
   >
   >   ```bash
-  >   curl -b 'foo=bar;foo2=bar2;...' https://www.baidu.com  # cookie name is foo, value is bar
-  >   curl -b cookie.txt https://www.baidu.com  # send the cookie file to server
+  >   curl -b 'foo=bar;foo2=bar2;...' https://www.baidu.com  # cookie name is foo, value is barcurl -b cookie.txt https://www.baidu.com  # send the cookie file to server
   >   ```
   >
   > - `-c`: write the cookie information that server sent to client into a file